cobbzilla/mobiletto/README.md

 It supports apps that are agnostic to where files are stored.

+All drivers are tested for identical behavior with 30 tests for each driver.

 # Basic usage
     const { mobiletto, readFile } = require('mobiletto')